lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

-.. _beagley-ai-gpio:
+.. _beagley-ai-using-gpio:

-.. todo:: This page is a work in progress.
-Further testing and images will be added soon

 Using GPIO
 #################

+.. todo:: This page is a work in progress.
+Further testing and images will be added soon!

 **GPIO** stands for **General-Purpose Input/Output**.
 It's a set of programmable pins that you can use to connect and control various electronic components.